para0x0dise/para0x0dise.github.io/_posts/CrackMes/2020-10-30-forn00bies Level-3.md

 ### EFLAGS
 Before we get to the code analysis, we must remember some basics of EFLAGS.
 <br />
-EFLAGS is 32-bit register that contains the current state of the processor.
+EFLAGS is a 32-bit register that contains the current state of the processor.

 [![1](/assets/images/Reverse-Engineering/forn00bies/Level-3/1.png)](/assets/images/Reverse-Engineering/forn00bies/Level-3/1.png)